devopsacademyau/academy/classes/03class/exercises/c03-aws03/jayanath/README.md

 1 - Needed to provide a --caller-reference for creating hosted zone.
 This value should be unique and the same value does not work even if we delete the hosted zone and try again.

-2 - Received below error and spent some time to figure out what is wrong.
+2 - Received below error which took a bit of time to figure out.
     An error occurred (InvalidChangeBatch) when calling the ChangeResourceRecordSets operation: [Tried to create an alias that targets doa-alb-1952384790.ap-southeast-2.elb.amazonaws.com., type A in zone Z0495682VQJK7N9GFOQI, but the alias target name does not lie within the target zone, Tried to create an alias that targets doa-alb-1952384790.ap-southeast-2.elb.amazonaws.com., type A in zone Z0495682VQJK7N9GFOQI, but that target was not found]
-I was using the hosted zone ID that I created for the hosted zone ID field of the Alias target.
-Then I had to use the console to figure out the hosted zone ID for the ELB DNS record.
-I could not find an easy way to retrieve that info using AWS CLI.
+I was using the hosted zone ID that I created for the hosted zone ID field of the ALIAS target :-)

 3 - Received the following error.
     An error occurred (InvalidChangeBatch) when calling the ChangeResourceRecordSets operation: [RRSet with DNS name doa. is not permitted in zone jayforweb.com.]